liquidctl/liquidctl/README.md

 ## Getting liquidctl

-The latest version can be installed from PyPI.
+The easiest way to get liquidctl is to grab a release from PyPI.

 ```
 # pip install liquidctl
 ```

-Pip can also install the latest HEAD directly from GtiHub.
+Pip can also install the latest snapshot directly from GitHub.

 ```
 # pip install git+https://github.com/jonasmalacofilho/liquidctl
 ```

-If you plan on contributing to the project, clone the repository manually and install liquidctl in editable mode.
+And if you want to work on the source and contribute to the project, you will find that it is more convenient to clone the repository manually and install liquidctl in editable mode.

 ```
 $ git clone https://github.com/jonasmalacofilho/liquidctl